$SU(5)$ grand unification and $W$-boson mass: Low energy effective theory

+where $h^0$ and $H^0$ stand for the SM Higgs boson and the neutral component of the triplet, respectively.
+In \eqref{eq:physical}, $m_h= m_\Phi$ and $m_H = m_T$ are the masses of the physical states.
+Moreover, the effect of the $\rho$-interaction in \eqref{eq:lagrangian} on $\theta$ has been neglected (such correction is not affecting the charged sector).
+This is because, as we will show below, UV consistency of the theory requires $\rho\ll1$, which in turn leads to $\rho v_T\ll \mu/2$ (notice that $\mu\gtrsim 20 \rm GeV$ from \eqref{eq:vdelta} and $v_T\lesssim 5\rm GeV$ from electroweak precision data).

-In \eqref{eq:theta} $\mu$ was traded for $v_T$ using \eqref{eq:vdelta}.
-Eqs.~\eqref{eq:physical} and \eqref{eq:physicalplus} are given in the physical limit of small $\theta$, justified by $v_T \ll M_W$.
+Eqs.~\eqref{eq:physicalplus} and \eqref{eq:physical} are given in the physical limit of small $\theta$, justified by $v_T \ll M_W$.
 Apart from a small phenomenological region for $m_H\gtrsim 250\rm GeV$, corresponding to its lower bound, the mixings in \eqref{eq:physical} and \eqref{eq:physicalplus} are, up to a sign, identical.
-In what follows, we will give analytical formulas relevant for most of the parameter space $500 {\rm GeV}\lesssim m_H\lesssim 10\rm TeV$.
+In what follows, we will give analytical formulas relevant for $m_H\gtrsim500{\rm GeV}$.
 The small corrections in the lower end of the spectrum will be shown in the Figs.~\ref{fig:decays}-\ref{fig:decaysplus} below.

-In what follows, we will continue working in the excellent approximation of $\theta \ll 1$.
+Although not predicted to be light, the mass of the singlet $S$ in $24_H$ could be, in principle, fine-tuned to be much smaller that the GUT scale.
+In this case, $S$ and $H^0$ mix through the electro-weak symmetry breaking.
+Unless $S$ and $H^0$ are taken to be degenerate in mass, their mixing $\alpha$ is small due to the large mass of $H^0$ and can be safely ignored in~\eqref{eq:physical}.
+In the case of approximate degeneracy, however, the mixing in \eqref{eq:physical} is arbitrary and no longer determined by \eqref{eq:theta}.
+Then, however, one has a new prediction of yet another state with the mass close to the mass of the triplet.
+We will ignore this possibility in the following.

-Strictly speaking, the mixing gets corrected by the $\rho$ term, through small $v_T$.
-However, this contribution turns out to be small (by an order of magnitude or more), since $\rho \ll 1$, dictated by the requirement that the theory stays perturbative all the way to the unification scale.
-This can be easily seen from the 1-loop renormalization group flow \cite{Cheng:1973nv} of the quartic couplings in \eqref{eq:lagrangian}
+As commented above, small $\theta$ gets corrected by the $\rho$ term in the neutral sector.
+However, this contribution is subleading due to the requirement that the theory stays perturbative all the way to the unification scale.
+This can be seen from the 1-loop renormalization group flow \cite{Cheng:1973nv} of the quartic couplings in \eqref{eq:lagrangian}

-where $t = \log \mu$, the first term on the right-hand side of the first equation denotes the SM running of the quartc Higgs coupling and Yukawa couplings other than the top one have been omitted, being small.
-This includes the Yukawa couplings of $T_F$, which must be tiny in order to guarantee the smallness of neutrino masses through the seesaw mechanism.
+where $t = \log \mu$ and the first term on the right-hand side of the first equation denotes the SM running of the quartic Higgs coupling.
+We neglect small Yukawa couplings - including the ones of $T_F$, which must be tiny in order to guarantee the smallness of neutrino masses.
 Eqs.~\ref{eq:RG}, together with the gauge couplings and top Yukawa coupling renormalization group equations were then solved numerically between $M_W$ and $M_G$.